gustavobertoi/algorithms/README.md

 ## Languages & Tools

-I will use typescript + jest to solve the algorithms, in the future I intend to extend it to other languages as ​​(elixir, go, rust, etc..).
+I will use typescript + jest to solve the algorithms, in the future I intend to extend it to other languages as ​​

+- Elixir
+- Go lang
+- Rust

 ## Guidelines and folder structure